-The College of Natural Resources (CNR) at UC Berkeley, the Goldman School of Public Policy, the Graduate School of Journalism, Berkeley Law, and the School of Public Health, have joined together to develop a research and policy institute dedicated to studying and galvanizing the transition to more resilient and just food systems, from local to global scales.
-The Institute will foster innovative connections between research, education, policy, practice, and social movements to develop and strengthen sustainable food and agriculture systems that are healthy, just, diverse and resilient.
+The UC Berkeley College of Natural Resources (CNR), the Goldman School of Public Policy, the Graduate School of Journalism, Berkeley Law, and the School of Public Health, have joined together to develop a research and policy institute dedicated to studying and galvanizing the transition to more resilient and just food systems, from local to global scales.
+The Institute fosters innovative connections between research, education, policy, practice, and social movements to develop and strengthen sustainable food and agriculture systems that are healthy, just, diverse and resilient.

 The Berkeley Food Institute works to catalyze and support transformative change in food systems, to promote diversity, justice, resilience, and health, from the local to the global.